tugraz-isds/spcd3/src/example/DESCRIPTION.md

 ![screenshot](screenshots/loadedPlot.png)

-Now, the user can download the plot, interact with it, and use the functionalities at the bottom, where the plot can also be changed.
+Now, the user can download the plot, interact with it, and use the functionalities at the bottom, where the plot can also be modified.

-## Interactivity in the Plot
+## Interactivity within the Plot

 Within the plot, a user can perform several actions.
 The user can invert a dimension, move a dimension, filter a dimension, hide a dimension, or set the range of a dimension.